MatthiasNickles/diff-SAT/README.md

 - Associating **probabilities** (weights) and **differentiable cost functions** with logical rules, clauses and individual Boolean variables.

-  This way, diff-SAT can be used as a "hybrid" inference engine which makes use of symbolic/logical, graph or other relational knowledge as well as probabilistic/subsymbolic constraints (in form of cost functions).
-In contrast to most existing probabilistic logic approaches, diff-SAT **doesn't require any independence assumptions** or other restrictions for random variables.
+  This way, diff-SAT can be used as a "hybrid" inference engine which makes use of probabilistic/subsymbolic constraints (in form of cost functions or weights) as well as symbolic/logical, graph or other relational knowledge.

+  In contrast to most existing probabilistic logic approaches, diff-SAT **doesn't require any independence assumptions** or other restrictions for random variables here.

 - **Probabilistic logic programming** (more precisely: _probabilistic answer set programming_) and **probabilistic satisfiability solving** (weighting Boolean variables, clauses, facts and rules with probabilities).